varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 * Are you interested in contributing code to GNOME?
 * Are you interested in writing Documentation for GNOME?

-This page discusses the options available to set up a development environment to contribute to GNOME, that is, the tools you need to setup, the information you need to keep track of and so on.
+This page discusses the big picture - all that you need to know right from taking baby steps to walking to sprinting to running full speed ahead!
 These are the small requirements with regards to familiarity with technical terms while reading this document:

 1. Do you have Ubuntu GNOME installed?